Villa Romana del Casale: The latifundium and the villa

-The overall plan of the villa was dictated by several factors: older constructions on the site, the slight slope on which it was built, and the path of the sun and prevailing winds.
+The overall plan of the villa was dictated by several factors: older constructions on the site, the slight slope of the site, and the paths of the sun and prevailing winds.
 The higher ground to the east is occupied by the Great Basilica, the private apartments, and the Corridor of the Great Hunt; the middle ground by the Peristyle, guest rooms, the entrance area, the Elliptical Peristyle, and the triclinium; while the lower ground to the west is dedicated to the thermal baths.

-The whole complex is somewhat unusual, as it is organised along three major axes; the primary axis is the (slightly bent) line that passes from the atrium, tablinum, peristyle and the great basilica (coinciding with the path visitors would follow).
+The whole complex is organised atypically along three major axes; the primary axis is the (slightly bent) line that passes from the atrium, tablinum, peristyle, and the great basilica (coinciding with the path visitors would follow).
 The division into three distinct nuclei and materially divided allowed separate uses without the risk of confusion or indiscretions.
-However, all the axes converge at the centre of the quadrangular peristyle and despite the asymmetries, the villa would therefore be the result of an organic and unitary project which, starting from the models of private buildings of the time (peristyle villa with apsidal hall and triclinium), introduced a series of variations to give originality and extraordinary monumentality to the entire complex.
-The unity of the building is also evidenced by the functionality of the internal paths and the subdivision between public and private parts.
+However, all the axes converge at the centre of the quadrangular peristyle and despite the asymmetries of the villa the result in an organic and unitary project that starting from the models of private buildings of the time (peristyle villa with apsidal hall and triclinium), introduced a series of variations to give originality and extraordinary monumentality to the entire complex.
+The unity of the building is evidenced as well by the functionality of the internal paths and the subdivision between public and private parts.

-The succession from the entrance of vestibule-court-narthex-apsidal hall, already in use during the courtly architecture of the lower Empire (such as the palace of Constantine in Trier), with a notable interchangeability, was also used in Christian basilicas (e.g. basilica of St. Peter in the Vatican).
+The succession from the entrance of vestibule-court-narthex-apsidal hall, already in use during the courtly architecture of the lower Empire (such as the palace of Constantine in Trier), with a notable interchangeability, also was used in construction of Christian basilicas (e.g. basilica of St. Peter in the Vatican) of the period.

 Little is known about the earlier villa, but it appears to have been a large country residence probably built around the beginning of the second century.

-Recent excavations have found a second bath complex close to the storerooms at the entrance dating to the late antique phase and showing rare wall mosaics belonging to a basin or a fountain.
+Recent excavations have found a second bath complex close to the storerooms at the entrance that dates to the late antique phase and shows rare wall mosaics belonging to a basin or a fountain.